-There is absolutely no doubt that the hiring of a bad executive is a greater risk to an organisation than hiring a bad graduate.
+There is absolutely no doubt that hiring a bad executive is a greater risk to an organisation than hiring a bad graduate.

-An executive can immediately impact an organisation’s culture, their productivity is far more wide-reaching, and their induction and training costs so much more.
+An executive can immediately impact an organisation’s culture, their productivity is far more wide-reaching, and their induction costs so much more.

 Rather than recruiting to risk, these agencies are recruiting to volume.
-There are so many tests because they need to go from 2000 applicants to 50 offers, and so they lay out as many hoops as they can think of.
+There are so many tests in the first case study because they need to go from 2000 applicants to 50 offers.
+So, they lay out as many hoops as they can.

 Rather, they should identify the critical requirements for the job, and one assessment that confirms an applicant’s ability to do that work, paired with an interview to further assess capability and fit.

-For my job, the key assessment would be to write a high-quality resume.
+For my job, the key assessment as part of a selection process would be to write a high-quality one-page resume.
 This would be a better test than a litany of online personality horoscopes.